-The treatment method of texture wave is similar to a traditional perm, but with a different kind of perming tools.
+The treatment method of texture wave is similar to a traditional perm, but with a different kinds of perming tools.
 The chemicals used are gentler and the perming rods used are larger.
-One can expect to get a ‘lazy S’ shaped waves.
+One can expect to get ‘lazy S’ shaped waves.

 Different types of Texture Perms

 Multiple perm styles are achieved by texture perming.
 It ranges from extreme curls to beachy waves.
 Listed below are some perm style that is achieved by texture perming.